ptamarov/go-graphs/README.md

 `NewRandom` generates a random graph with `n` nodes and `m` edges in in the [Erdős–Rényi model](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model).

-_Example_.
+_Example (NewRandom)_.
 There are exactly 3 labelled graphs with 3 nodes and 2 edges, and each is uniquely determined by a unique node of degree two.
 The following generates 10000 random graphs with 3 nodes and 2 edges and prints the number of ocurrences of each.